-De facto rights in a family law settlement
+De facto separation rights in a family law settlement

 by Lajita Allan- Agnew